calder12/seed/src/_packs/mixins/seed-publish.md

 **$name**<br>
 Type: `string`<br>
-Description: The unique name of the module you want controlled.
+Description: The unique name of the module you want controlled.<br>
 Content: The styles you want controlled.

 ``` _menu.scss